joseluisq/gimage/docs/examples/swapping-formats.md

     ->save('arch.jpg');
 ```

-Or outputting it on browser:
+Or output it on browser:

 ```php
 <?php